Lippincott Mine Road in CA is only for experienced 4WD drivers and vehicles

 Is Lippincott Mine Road open to passenger vehicles?

-Is the Lippincott Mine Road in Death Valley National Park difficult?
+Is Lippincott Mine Road in Death Valley National Park difficult?

-Tucked away in the eastern central part of California, the road is very challenging.
-There are no guardrails, and there is the constant threat of a steep fall if you’re not careful — at times, there’s just a foot or two of gravelly space to navigate.
+The road is very challenging.
+There are no guardrails, and there is a constant threat of a steep fall if you’re not careful — at times, there’s just a foot or two of gravelly space to navigate.
 The road is very steep, narrow, and winding with cliff edge washouts.
 You’ll be driving around or over some large rocks that could break your vehicle, and if that doesn’t do it, the park’s intense heat could if you’re making the climb into Death Valley during the hotter months.
-There’s no towing service, no water source, no road signs and no cell reception.
+There’s no towing service, no water source, no road signs, and no cell reception.
 The climb gets very serious; this is slow, low-range work.
 There are washouts, most of which have been repaired with rocks, and in places you'll only have a foot or so between your outside tire and a disaster.
-The drop gets hairy, too.-- hundreds of feet, not straight down, but not enough of a slope to matter -- a mistake would be fatal.
+The drop gets hairy, too --hundreds of feet, not straight down, but not enough of a slope to matter-- a mistake would be fatal.
 There's an additional problem: if there's a breeze in the canyon, it will be coming from behind you, which, coupled with the low-range hard climb, can cause overheating.

 When was Lippincott Mine Road in Death Valley National Park built?

-Located within the Death Valley National Park, the road was built in 1906 to give access to Lippincott Mine.
-Uphill traffic has right of way.
-Lower part has very narrow section that is difficult for wide vehicles.
+The road was built in 1906 to give access to Lippincott Mine.
+Uphill traffic has the right of way.
+The lower part has a very narrow section that is difficult for wide vehicles.
 This road is insanely dangerous.
-Steep drop offs on the driver side the whole time make for quite the pucker factor.
+Steep drop-offs on the driver's side the whole time make for quite the pucker factor.
 It seems like the road has started to wash out in many spots making for a very narrow ride.
-Unless you’re in a high clearance vehicle stay away.
-And even then don’t go.
+Unless you’re in a high clearance vehicle, stay away.
+And even then, don’t go.
 This road is very hard to negotiate except by 4 x 4.
-Bring pick axe, shovel, some boards for ramps, lots of water, spare tires, and survival gear.
+Bring a pickaxe, shovel, some boards for ramps, lots of water, spare tires, and survival gear.
 This is one of the most challenging and exciting 4WD roads in Death Valley.

-Is the Lippincott Mine Road in Death Valley National Park open?
+Is Lippincott Mine Road in Death Valley National Park open?